-As I stood in the socially-distanced self-checkout of my nearby Idiocracy Costco, gazing vacantly across a field of eggplant-shaped cattle, the whole history of our species from the agricultural revolution flashed before me, and I understood all at once how the instinct for safety is strangling everything worthy that’s in us.
+As I stood in the socially-distanced self-checkout of my nearby Idiocracy Costco, gazing vacantly across a field of eggplant-shaped cattle, the whole history of our species from the agricultural revolution flashed before me, and I understood all at once how the instinct for absolute safety and convenience is strangling everything worthy that’s in us.

 I don’t want to beat my sword into a ploughshare—that’s ridiculous.
 My sword is who I am.
 Yet here I am, smashed between a hammer and an anvil.
 I look at my youngest son and see the most unadulterated aggressive instincts.
 There’s no resentment or ulterior motive, just pure joy.
 He just wants to fight—to box and run and sword-fight and do archery—and the whole world is against him.
 Our world is predicated on neurosis and anti-social impulses.
 Every protected class of people is fundamentally self-loathing.
 Every feature of modern life conduces toward cowardice and resignation.

 Lysander Spooner described the U.S. Constitution as a contract that binds no one.
 Ironically, that is now the U.S. government’s position as well.
 You probably don’t know my identity, and I don’t know yours, but (as you already know) a global shadow government knows both our identities, because its skynet backlogs our every word and keystroke—every purchase and fap sesh—in real time.
 No proposition could be more straightforward than that this proves you are not a man, a citizen, nor even a consumer (who at least in theory has choices) but a subject.